lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/bestPractice.rst

    The number of scalar Real unknown elements are 58.
    The number of scalar Real equation elements are 58.

-Similarly, if the medium model `Modelica.Media.Water.WaterIF97OnePhase_ph <http://simulationresearch.lbl.gov/modelica/releases/msl/3.2/help/Modelica_Media_Water_WaterIF97OnePhase_ph.html#Modelica.Media.Water.WaterIF97OnePhase_ph>`_ is used, which models density as a function of pressure and enthalpy, then the model is well-defined, but the pressure increases the longer the pump runs.
+Similarly, if the medium model `Modelica.Media.Water.WaterIF97OnePhase_ph <http://simulationresearch.lbl.gov/modelica/releases/msl/3.2/help/Modelica_Media_Water_WaterIF97OnePhase_ph.html#Modelica.Media.Water.WaterIF97OnePhase_ph>`_, which models density as a function of pressure and enthalpy, is used, then the model is well-defined, but the pressure increases the longer the pump runs.
 The reason is that the pump adds heat to the water.
 When the water temperature increases from :math:`20^\circ \mathrm C` to :math:`40^\circ \mathrm C`, the pressure increases from :math:`1 \, \mathrm{bars}` to :math:`150 \, \mathrm{bars}`.

-To avoid this singularity or increase in pressure, a model that imposes a pressure source and that can account for the expansion of the fluid needs to be used.
+To avoid this singularity or increase in pressure, use a model that imposes a pressure source and that accounts for the expansion of the fluid.
+For example, use
+`Buildings.Fluid.Storage.ExpansionVessel <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Storage.html#Buildings.Fluid.Storage.ExpansionVessel>`_
-For example, you may use `Buildings.Fluid.Storage.ExpansionVessel <http://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Fluid_Storage.html#Buildings.Fluid.Storage.ExpansionVessel>`_ to form the system model shown below.
+to form the system model shown below.